Idioms about brick

-- to walk the streets, especially as an unemployed or homeless person.
+- to walk the streets, especially as an unemployed person or someone experiencing homelessness.

 - to go on strike: With contract talks stalled, workers are threatening to hit the bricks.

 - to plan or act on a false premise or unrealistic basis.